AmbireTech/adex-protocol/README.md

 Throughout the protocol docs, "validators" or "AdEx validators" would mean the former.
 To refer to the latter, we would use the term "PoS validators".

 ## Components

+### Core

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
-This part is commonly referred as the "on-chain part" or "adex-core".
+This part is commonly referred as the "AdEx Core".

-Other than that, the AdEx protocol consists of a few open-source modules.

-This is the full list of components:

 * adex-core - responsible for the on-chain part: payments, validator voting on the success of delivery periods

+### Marketplace

+Bid discovery

+bid discovery can be anonymous...

+The marketplace is currently implemented in the `adex-node` repository.

+### OCEAN

 * adex-node - responsible for tracking events for the purposes of validating delivery periods and providing reports

+The on-chain part of OCEAN is currently implemented in `adex-core`, and the off-chain part in `adex-node`.

+### SDK

 * adex-sdk - responsible for displaying ads, sending events, collecting and storing the user profile

+## Implementations

+### Ethereum

+### Cosmos/Polkadot

+### Bitcoin